Ear Wax Softener

 • Do not share your ear drops with anyone else.
 Sharing may result in the spread of germs and infection

-There are a number of reasons why Earworx recommends softening drops:
+There are a number of reasons why Earworx recommends ear wax softening drops:

 • Softening drops used prior to manual removal usually assist in a quicker and more gentle removal of wax.